sframe-wg/sframe/draft-omara-sframe.md

 Each SFrame session uses a single ciphersuite that specifies the following primitives:

 o A hash function
-This is used for the Key derivation and frame hashes for signture.
+This is used for the Key derivation and frame hashes for signature.
 We recommend using SHA256 hash function.

 o An AEAD encryption algorithm [RFC5116]
 While any AEAD algorithm can be used to encrypt the frame, we recommend using algorithms with safe MAC truncation like AES-CTR and HMAC to reduce the per-frame overhead.
 In this case we can use 80 bits MAC for video frames and 32 bits for audio frames similar to DTLS-SRTP cipher suites: